swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Existing projects will have "limited" interoperability mode by default, with the option to easily opt-in to "complete".

-Concretely, when interoperability is available in toolchain version `6.X`:
+Concretely, when interoperability is available in toolchain version `6.X`, the interop mode will be determined for Swift Package projects as follows:

 - `swift-tools-version` >= `6.X` will have "complete" interop mode
 - `swift-tools-version` < `6.X` will have "limited" interop mode